InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 ## Patlet

 Is your InnerSource project difficult for people to work with, yet no one is interested in improving it?
-Establish a core team to take care of those fundamental items so that contributors can focus on adding features that provide value to them.
+Establish a core team to take care of the project's fundamental items so that contributors are enabled to add and use the features that provide value to their scenarios.

 ## Problem